-A commercial grade recumbent bike with a very stable base.
+A commercial grade recumbent exercise bike with a very stable base.
 This bike is designed to provide cyclists with low impact strength training for their legs.
 However, it can also be suitable for people looking to lose weight.
 The bike has a stable base which makes it suitable for intense workouts.
 It has an adjustable seat with reinforced back support.
 The seat features handlebars as well.

 The bike has an easy to use LED interface that keeps you updated about your workout.
 You can track your heart rate, the calories you burn, and more.
 The bike's belt resistance is magnetic, this keeps its functioning silent and minimizes wear and tear as well.

 - The bike has a stable base and features a max weight capacity of 400 lbs.

 - The bike's belt system has magnetic resistance.
 You can choose between 16 levels of frictionless resistance.